Vaccinations Training

 Pharmacists are asked to reflect, self-assess and to evaluate whether they need to refresh their training in this programme, in order to ensure they have the necessary skills and knowledge to safely deliver the associated medicines or vaccination service.

-The PSI requires that this training programme is repeated if a pharmacist wishes to administer:
+The PSI requires that this training programme is repeated in circumstances where a pharmacist has had a two-year break in vaccination practice or longer.

 The Medicines Administration (Parenteral) (PAMT) course, which is accredited by the PSI, includes training on administration of injections to infants from 6 months of age.
 When offering a vaccination service for children, pharmacists should carefully reflect on their skills, and self-assess and evaluate whether they need to refresh their training with this programme.
 Pharmacists who have not completed the PAMT training programme, which commenced in 2016, must undertake this training programme in order to be able to administer vaccinations by injection to children from 6 months of age.

-No. In order to supply and administer any vaccine, pharmacists must first undertake or have up-to-date training in the following programmes:
+No. In order to supply and administer any vaccine, pharmacists must first undertake training in the following programmes:

 • CPR for adults and children